nccgroup/whalescan/README.md

 ## Overview

-Whalescan performs several benchmark checks, as well as checking for CVEs.
+Whalescan performs the following checks on containers:

 * Container checks